codelearncreate/toolkit/src/collections/guides/managing-unexpected-situations.md

   if tensions arise and ensure safety in cases of aggressive behavior.
 Work with caregivers and educators to develop strategies for future sessions and seek mentorship for support in challenging situations.
+exampleSection: >-
+  There have been several occasions during our engagement with children where we had to devise strategies to manage unexpected behaviors.
+For example, in one instance, a participant exhibited physical aggression towards a facilitator and attempted to hit them.
+The facilitator promptly alerted the team, and the teacher recommended that the facilitator leave the room, allowing others to continue with the activities.

+  Additionally, we encountered situations where a child had a tantrum during a session.
+In such cases, we sought support from teachers and caregivers.
+They often relocated the child to a calming space, providing calming toys and fidgets.
+Once the child calmed down, they returned to the session.
+If necessary, alternative activities were provided outside the session.

+  We have also encountered situations where the child has been overstimulated and engaging in destructive behavior such as hitting furniture, throwing toys, and other items at participants and the facilitation team.
+In such cases, the safety of all participants and the team is the highest priority.
+Facilitators worked with teachers and center supervisors to ensure no one is hurt and then they have tried to calm the child down.
 ---
 ## Description